FOREX-Dollar firmer vs yen and Swiss franc as stocks stabilise

 U.S. nonfarm payrolls increased less than expected last month, marking a slowdown from July’s upwardly revised gain, but the jobless rate dropped to its lowest in almost 7-1/2 years and wages accelerated.

-China’s foreign exchange reserves marked their biggest drop on record in August as Beijing tried to halt a slide in the yuan and stabilise financial markets after its surprise move to devalue the currency last month.
+Data from China showed foreign exchange reserves posting their biggest monthly fall on record in August, reflecting Beijing’s attempts to halt a slide in the yuan and stabilise financial markets following its surprise move to devalue the currency last month.

-The drop was much smaller than some had expected, but analysts said that the euro - a big beneficiary in the past decade when reserves were rising - would suffer.
+China’s reserves, the world’s largest, fell by $93.9 billion last month to $3.557 trillion.
+It was much lower than the $150-180 billion that some reckoned Beijing spent, but analysts said with China’s reserves dropping, the euro - a big beneficiary in the past decade when reserves were rising - would suffer.

-“Over a period of time, depending upon the way the Chinese rebalance their reserves, it will have an impact on the major currencies,” said Geoffrey Yu, currency strategist at UBS.
+“Over a period time, depending upon the way the Chinese rebalance their reserves, it will have an impact on the major currencies,” Geoffrey Yu, currency strategist at UBS, said.

-In a study released last week, Deutsche Bank analysts estimated that for every $100 billion reduction in global reserves, the euro would fall by 3 cents against the dollar.
-(Editing by Hugh Lawson)
+In a study released last week, Deutsche Bank analysts estimated that for every $100 billion reduction is global reserves, euro would fall by 3 big figures.
+(Editing by Alison Williams)